 Karen is a Certified Bank Training Professional who earned her credential in 2016.
-She is a Senior Trainer with InterAction Training and travels the country facilitating bank supervisor training.
+She is a Senior Trainer with VK Solutions and travels the country facilitating bank supervisor training.

-Karen also works with Leadership Kentucky as the program coordinator for BRIGHT Kentucky, a program for young professionals in the 54 counties of the Appalachian Regional Commission.
+Karen also works with Leadership Kentucky as the program coordinator for BRIGHT Kentucky, a new program for young professionals in the 54 counties of the Appalachian Regional Commission.